2ndBillingCycle/specialsounds/README.md

 [IMA ADPCM][ima-adpcm] produces the smallest file size with acceptable audio quality for speech.

 On Linux, HexChat uses [libcanberra][], which can use ALSA, PulseAudio, OSS and GStreamer to play sound files.
-Most formats should be playeable.
+Most formats should be playable.

 ## Sound file isn't validated